 In response to the HFRA, the Departments of Agriculture and the Interior adopted a new categorical exclusion from documentation in an Environmental Assessment (EA) or Environmental Impact Statement (EIS)-an exclusion for hazardous fuels reductions (68 CFR 33814).
+However, the use of categorical exclusions has been legally challenged and is currently prohibited by a U.S. District Court.
+Should the authority be reinstated, the process for using this option is explained below.

-The HFI states that, to be categorically excluded from documentation in an EA or EIS, a proposed hazardous fuels reduction action must meet certain requirements and conditions.
+The HFI states that to be categorically excluded from documentation in an EA or EIS a proposed hazardous fuels reduction action must meet certain requirements and conditions.
 An example is that hazardous fuel reduction activities using prescribed fire can be categorically excluded if they do not include more than 4,500 acres.
 Activities using mechanical methods can be categorically excluded if they do not include more than 1,000 acres.
 Such activities: